 DENVER -- Colorado teachers are in a tough spot.
-Our state ranked 31st for teacher pay last year and on top of that, metro area teachers are also dealing with skyrocketing housing prices.
+Our state ranks 46th for teacher pay and on top of that, metro area teachers are also dealing with skyrocketing housing prices.

 Denver Public Schools rolled out a new partnership and home buying down payment assistance program Thursday to help more teachers own homes in the communities they live.